Monday 1 January 2024

 Employment

-However, there is a new exception, denying access to employment if a Member State has triggered some of the fast-track provisions in the procedures Regulation.
-(Remember also that the Directive sets minimum standards, so in principle Member States can grant labour market access earlier).
+However, there is a new exception, denying access to employment if a Member State has triggered some of the fast-track provisions in the procedures Regulation, discussed in part 7.* (Remember also that the Directive sets minimum standards, so in principle Member States can grant labour market access earlier).

 Another new exception, discussed further below, provides that access to employment is lost when the asylum seeker is notified that they must be transferred to another Member State under the Dublin rules.
 As with the new Dublin exception for benefits, this overturns CJEU case law on the point, and raises the question of the effect of an appeal against the transfer (which was also expressly addressed in the case law, as noted above).